On the Approximation of Singular Functions by Series of Non-integer Powers: Conclusion

 \section{Conclusion}

 In this paper, we introduce an approach to approximate functions of the form $f(x)=\int_{a}^{b} x^{\mu} \sigma(\mu) \, d \mu$ over the interval $[0,1]$, by expansions in a small number of singular powers $x^{t_1}$, $x^{t_2}$, \ldots , $x^{t_N}$, where $0<a<b<\infty$ and $\sigma(\mu)$ is some signed Radon measure or some distribution supported on $[a,b]$.
 Given any desired accuracy $\epsilon$, our method guarantees that the uniform approximation error over the entire interval $[0,1]$ is bounded by $\epsilon$ multiplied by certain small constants.
 Additionally, the number of basis functions $N$ grows asymptotically as $O(\log{\frac{1}{\epsilon}})$, and the expansion coefficients can be found by collocating the function at specially chosen collocation points $x_1$, $x_2$, \ldots , $x_N$ and solving an $N \times N$ linear system numerically.
 In practice, when $\frac{b}{a}=10$ and $\sigma$ is a signed Radon measure, our method requires only approximately $N=30$ basis functions and collocation points in order to achieve machine precision accuracy.
 Numerical experiments demonstrate that our method can also be used for approximation over simple smooth arcs in the complex plane.
 A key feature of our method is that both the basis functions and the collocation points are determined a priori by only the values of $a$, $b$, and $\epsilon$.
 This sets it apart from expert-driven approximation methods, and from other methods that rely on careful selection of parameters to determine the basis functions.
-For example, the basis functions used in rational and reciprocal-log approximation are defined by the locations of poles, and the SE-Sinc and DE-Sinc approximations depend on the choices of smooth transformations.
-Compared to the DE-Sinc approximation, which achieves nearly-exponential rates of convergence at the cost of doubly-exponentially clustered collocation points, our method uses collocation points which exhibit only tapered exponential clustering.
+For example, the basis functions used in lightning and reciprocal-log approximation are defined by the locations of poles, and the SE-Sinc and DE-Sinc approximations depend on the choices of smooth transformations.
+Compared to the DE-Sinc approximation, which achieves nearly-exponential rates of convergence at the cost of double-exponentially clustered collocation points, our method uses collocation points that cluster double-exponentially only for points that are close to the singularity, and at a slower rate, rather than double-exponentially, for points that are further away.
+Moreover, the closest collocation point required to achieve an approximation error of size $\alpha_n$ approaches the singularity at only an exponential rate as $n$ increases.
+For a fixed desired accuracy $\epsilon$, the closest collocation point stays at the same distance from the singularity for a fixed value of $a$ and varying values of $b$.
 Compared to reciprocal-log approximation, which requires the least-squares solution of an overdetermined linear system with many collocation points, our method involves the solution of a small square linear system to determine the expansion coefficients.